shftan/shftan.github.io/oldernews.md

 <div class="row-fluid" id="news"><h3>Older News</h3>
 </div>
-- 5/19: I'm on the program committee of the [ICML 2019 Human In the Loop Learning workshop](https://sites.google.com/view/hill2019/home)
 - 4/19: Received the inaugural MA alum of the year award from Columbia's Statistics Department.
 Beyond honored!
-- 2/19: I'm on the program committee of the [ICLR 2019 Safe ML workshop](https://sites.google.com/view/safeml-iclr2019/home)
 - 1/19: I gave a talk at Microsoft Research during the AI residents' lunch seminar.
 It was really nice to meet the AI residents!
 - 12/18: It was great to mentor a roundtable at the [2018 Women in Machine Learning Workshop](https://docs.google.com/document/d/1Xm0EIgM9ZPAaX39bbGmkQ-tzzQvWewgmuK4sI2cvgg4/edit)!
 My roundtable topic was "seeking funding: fellowships and grants"
 - 11/18: I will be giving a talk at AT&T Labs' Graduate Student Symposium